Harold Elliott (Australian Army officer): Death

-Increasingly, Elliott suffered from diabetes, hypertension, and what would now be referred to as post traumatic stress disorder and major depressive disorder, but was then diagnosed by Dr J.F.
-Williams as a "definite form of nervous disorder".
+Increasingly, Elliott suffered from diabetes, hypertension, and what was diagnosed by Dr J. F. Williams as a "definite form of nervous disorder", now most likely post traumatic stress disorder and major depressive disorder.
 He was admitted to the Alfred Hospital on 16 February 1931 after making an attempt to gas himself in the oven at his house.
-His older sister Nell had committed suicide, as had a niece.
+His older sister Nell died by suicide, as had a niece.
 Early on the morning of 23 March 1931, Elliott committed suicide by cutting himself with his shaving razor while an inpatient in a private hospital in Malvern.

 Elliott's funeral took place on 25 March.
-Following a short service at his home, his casket was drawn, with full military honours, including bands and an escort party, on a gun carriage pulled by horses resplendent with black plumes, to the Burwood Cemetery, a march of some four miles.
-Stanley Bruce, whose premiership had come to an end in late 1929, marched as a common returned soldier.
+Following a short service at his home, his casket was drawn, with full military honours including bands and an escort party, on a gun carriage pulled by horses resplendent with black plumes, to the Burwood Cemetery, a march of some four miles.
+Stanley Bruce, whose premiership came to an end in late 1929, marched as a common returned soldier.
 Reports in the newspapers of the time state that several thousand people followed the cortège and lined the parade route.
 The parade was led by Rear Admiral William Munro Kerr, with Brigadier Generals Charles Brand, Thomas Blamey and J. C. Stewart.
-Fittingly, his grave bares the epitaph (from Shakespeare's ‘Julius Caesar’) “This was a man”.
+His grave bears the epitaph (from Shakespeare's Julius Caesar) "This was a man".

-His papers are in the Australian War Memorial in Canberra.
+His papers are held by the Australian War Memorial in Canberra.

 In popular culture

 Elliott was portrayed by Francis Bell in the 1985 Anzacs television miniseries.

 Pompey Elliott was one of the six Australians whose war experiences were presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I.

 A street in Ascot Vale, Victoria, was created in the Whiskey Hill subdivision around 6 km north of Melbourne in around 1930 and named after Elliott.
-The street is called Elliott street and is a time capsule of early 1930s architecture.
+The street is called Elliott Street and is a time capsule of early 1930s architecture.